 ● Look for data on your partner’s diagnoses from reputable sites like the National Institute of Mental Health and SAMHSA.

-● Learn further about therapies such as psychotherapy and medication.
+● Learn further about therapies such as psychotherapy and TMS therapy.

 ● For further information, contact mental health groups.